Skip to main content

 For more apartment-friendly breeds: Best Dogs for Apartments

-Health considerations (high-level)
+Health considerations

 • Brachycephalic airway syndrome (breathing sensitivity)

-• Eye issues due to facial structure
+• Eye conditions due to prominent facial structure

-• Obesity
+• Obesity (high risk)

 • Skin fold irritation

-• Breathing tolerance during activity
+• What is breathing tolerance during light activity and warm weather?

-Consult a veterinarian for medical advice.
+Consult a veterinarian for medical advice specific to your dog.

 Cost to own a Pug